 From the 16th century

-In 1562, during the Wars of Religion, the Northern Quercy was pillaged and the body of St Amadour burnt.
+However the fortified village faced troubled times during the Wars of Religion, Indeed, in 1562 Protestant soldiers pillaged the Northern Quercy and burnt the remains of St Amadour.

-In 1643, by the decree of King Louis XIII, the shrine of Rocamadour was handed back to the spiritual authority of the Cahors bishops.
+The following century, in 1643, a decree of King Louis XIII handed the shrine back to the spiritual authority of the Cahors bishops.

-During the 19th century, many restorations were undertaken to return Rocamadour to its former glory and many priests were willing to help revitalise the pilgrimage.
+During the 19th century, many restorations returned Rocamadour to its former glory.
+Also, many priests were willing to help revitalise the pilgrimage.
 Between 1858 and 1872, Abbot Chevalt, an architect and pupil of Viollet-le-Duc, worked on the restoration of the Sanctuaries.

-The shrine of Rocamadour was listed as a World Heritage Site by UNESCO as part of the St. James’ Way pilgrimage to Santiago de Compostela.
+Finally in 1998 UNESCO listed the shrine of Rocamadour as a World Heritage Site by UNESCO as part of the St. James’ Way pilgrimage to Santiago de Compostela.

 The village of L’Hospitalet